Citizen Cope

-Clarence Greenwood (born May 20, 1968), also known by his stage name, Citizen Cope, is an American songwriter, producer and singer.
-His music is commonly described as a mix of blues, soul, folk, and rock.
+Clarence Greenwood (born May 20, 1968), also known by his stage name, Citizen Cope, is an American singer-songwriter and producer.
+His music is commonly described as a mix of blues, soul, hip hop, folk, and rock.
 Citizen Cope's compositions have been recorded by Carlos Santana, Dido, Pharoahe Monch and Richie Havens.
 He currently records and produces for his own record label, Rainwater Recordings, which he founded in 2010.
 He had previously been signed to Capitol, Arista, DreamWorks and RCA.
 On March 1, 2019, he self-released his first album in six years, Heroin and Helicopters.

 Early life

 Born in Memphis, Tennessee, Greenwood spent parts of his childhood in Texas and Mississippi, ultimately ending up in Washington, D.C., where he was primarily raised.
 He graduated from Wilson High School and attended Texas Tech.

 Recording career

-Greenwood was initially the DJ for Washington, D.C.-based alternative rock band Basehead.
+Greenwood was initially the DJ for Washington, D.C.–based alternative rock band Basehead.
 He was signed to Capitol Records in 1997.

 In 2000, Citizen Cope signed with DreamWorks and released a self-titled album in 2002.

 In 2004, he released The Clarence Greenwood Recordings, which he also produced.
-Every Waking Moment followed in 2006 (also self-produced), and debuted at #69 on the Billboard 200 chart.
+Every Waking Moment followed in 2006 (also self-produced), and debuted at No. 69 on the Billboard 200 chart.
+In 2007, he featured on the soundtrack of Trouble the Water alongside Massive Attack, Mary Mary, John Lee Hooker, The Roots, Dr. John and Blackkoldmadina.
 In 2010, Greenwood established his own record label, Rainwater Recordings.
 The move allowed him full creative control over his music and career.
 He released The Rainwater LP that year.

 "Let the Drummer Kick" from his 2002 album Citizen Cope achieved RIAA gold disc status.
 Greenwood released his following album, One Lovely Day on July 17, 2012.

 On March 1, 2019, his first album in six years, Heroin and Helicopters was released.
 He released his first single from the album, "Justice," on November 30, 2018.